-Figure 5.14 shows the median cold ischaemia time in DCD donor pancreas transplants in 2019/20 for each transplant centre.
-Cardiff had the shortest median cold ischaemia time of 8 hours.
-Newcastle is not presented as no DCD transplants were performed in 2019/20.
+Figure 5.14 shows the median cold ischaemia time in DCD donor pancreas transplants in 2020/21 for each transplant centre.
+Please note the small numbers used in the calculations for each centre and interpret with caution.

 Figure 5.15 shows the median cold ischaemia time in DCD donor pancreas transplants for each transplant centre over the last ten years.
-It can be more clearly seen that overall the median cold ischaemia time has decreased from 2010/11 to 2019/20 with some minor fluctuations over the time period.
+It can be more clearly seen that overall the median cold ischaemia time has decreased from 2011/12 to 2020/21 with some minor fluctuations over the time period.